cparthiv/annas-torrents/README.md

 Help preserve the largest truly open library in human history!
 Python program to download torrent files that need seeding the most: go to [Anna's archive](https://annas-archive.org/torrents) for information.

-Now linked [here](https://annas-archive.org/torrents#generate_torrent_list) on the website!
+Now linked on Anna's Archive: [Generate torrent list](https://annas-archive.org/torrents#generate_torrent_list).

 ## Usage

 - Run the program using python, and use the command line (CLI) and follow the prompts given.
 - Torrents will be added to the `/torrents` directory, which will be created if it doesn't exist yet.
-- The program will ask for the number of terabytes (TB) you would like to download and then will ask you to confirm.
+- The program will ask for how many terabytes (TB) of content you want to target.
+Decimal values are allowed (e.g., `0.05` for `50 GB`, `10` for `10 TB`).
+Press Enter for no limit.
+You'll then be asked to confirm.
+Note: the script only downloads the `.torrent` files (metadata and trackers), not the actual content.
 - Information on progress and torrents will be provided as downloaded.

 ## What next?